langroid/langroid/docs/quick-start/three-agent-chat-num-router.md

         in the `three-agent-chat-num-router.py` script in the `langroid-examples` repo:
         [`examples/quick-start/three-agent-chat-num-router.py`](https://github.com/langroid/langroid-examples/tree/main/examples/quick-start/three-agent-chat-num-router.py).

-Let's change the number game from the [previous section](three-agent-chat-num.md) slightly.
+Let's change the number game from the [three agent chat example](three-agent-chat-num.md) slightly.
 In that example, when the `even_agent`'s LLM receives an odd number, it responds with `DO-NOT-KNOW`, and similarly for the `odd_agent` when it receives an even number.
 The `step()` method of the `repeater_task`